SeriousOldMan/Simulator-Controller/README.md

 ### Included plugins

 These plugins are part of the Simulator Controller distribution.
 Beside providing functionality to the core, they may be used as templates for building your own plugins.
-They range from very simple functional additions with only a small number of lines of code up to very complex, multi-class behemoths controlling external software such as SimHub.
+They range from very simple functional additions with only a small number of lines of code up to very complex behemoths controlling external software such as SimHub.

 | Plugin | Description |
 | ------ | ------ |